Cities2Modding/MapInstaller/README.md

 ## Acknowledgements

 A heartfelt thanks to the Cities Skylines modding community for your continuous support and innovation.
 Enjoy streamlining your city-building experience with MapInstaller!
+Thank you to Gerbal (https://github.com/gerbal) for Linux bug fixes.